danninemx/clicky-game/README.md

 ## Overview <a name="overview"></a>

-This is a superhero-themed memory game created with ReactJS.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+This is a superhero-themed memory game that runs on the front-end.

+It was created with React to demonstrate component-based UI development, component state management, and user event handling.

 Styling inspiration by a _Rick and Morty_-themed [Clicky Game](https://clicky-game.netlify.com/).